blacklanternsecurity/bls-bible/README.md

 ## Data
 ### Update
 * In the web application, the data can be updated by accessing the update endpoint.
-The app scrape the gitlab repo or wherever you cloned the repo and update the `arf.json` file.
+The app scrapes the GitHub repo or wherever you cloned the repo and update the `arf.json` file.
 The page will notify you when it is done.

 		localhost:5000/update